 This year I want you to keep perspective of moderation and avoid those extra kilo’s piling on.
-Use these tips to maintain physical, and mental health that will see you through the festive season and cheer!
+Use these tips to maintain physical, and mental health that will see you stay healthy during the Summer holidays festive season and cheer!

 Drop the ‘no time’ Excuses!

 I can guarantee that someone busier than you will find time to squeeze in that 30min workout or run and still be able to relax and spend time with their family.
 Exercise first up in the morning and there will be no chance of something ‘coming up’.
 You don’t need to sleep in every day!

 Research has shown through a number of studies that short, intense bouts of exercise (H.I.I.T) followed by periods of recovery provide ‘similar fitness benefits as continuous endurance workouts’.
 So if you are still hanging on to that excuse above, take note right here.
 The other great news about this is that even a short, 15 minute hard workout can get you decent results.